Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Tuta's verschlüsselter Kalender.
 Tuta's verschlüsselter Kalender.

-Swap Google Calendar with Tuta Calendar and its free calendar app.
+Swap Google Calendar with Tuta Calendar and get the free calendar app.

 Google Chrome alternatives